SixLabors/ImageSharp.Drawing/README.md

 </div>

-### **ImageSharp** is a new, fully featured, fully managed, cross-platform, 2D graphics API.
+### **ImageSharp.Drawing** is and extensions to ImageSharp containing a cross-platform 2D polygon manipulation API and drawing operations.

-Designed to democratize image processing, ImageSharp brings you an incredibly powerful yet beautifully simple API.
+Designed to democratize image processing, ImageSharp.Drawing brings you an incredibly powerful yet beautifully simple API.

-Compared to `System.Drawing` we have been able to develop something much more flexible, easier to code against, and much, much less prone to memory leaks.
-Gone are system-wide process-locks; ImageSharp images are thread-safe and fully supported in web environments.

-Built against .NET Standard 1.3, ImageSharp can be used in device, cloud, and embedded/IoT scenarios.
+Built against .NET Standard 1.3, ImageSharp.Drawing can be used in device, cloud, and embedded/IoT scenarios.

 ### Documentation
-For all SixLabors projects, including ImageSharp: https://sixlabors.github.io/docs/
+For all SixLabors projects, including ImageSharp.Drawing: https://sixlabors.github.io/docs/

 ### Installation